ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - - - day planning.md

 Project 2 feedback:

-Give feedback to students (ex. if you see anything to they can learn from).
+Give feedback to students (e.g. if you see anything to they can learn from).
 - Let's keep it positive.
 - Let's keep it brief (they'll be busy)
 - Let's keep it focused on things they can learn from (they will probably not have time to implement any suggestions)